 Ok, we’re really pushing the boat out on this one and we would agree that this isn’t going to be on the shopping list of any DIYer, serious or otherwise.
 However this list is for professional power tool users, so anyone that requires a powerful, cordless SDS+ rotary hammer drill, that just so happens to be powered by a brushless motor (click for our guide to why you should consider going brushless), should be looking at this beast from Makita.

-The configuration pictured includes a removable dust extraction system that has to be seen to be believed in terms of how well it works (see our YouTube video demo of the DX01).
+The configuration pictured includes a removable dust extraction system that has to be seen to be believed in terms of how well it works.
 The rotary hammer itself will push 24mm bits into concrete via up to 4,700 blows per minute.

 A good quality recip saw is a must for anyone involved in the construction industry, from window fitters to joiners and plumbers.
 This cracker from DeWALT has a 4 position blade clamping system which allows you to work at virtually any angle and the 1050W motor will move your blade at up to 2800 strokes per minute, all controlled via the variable speed trigger.